 - QTU Legal Brochure - Departmental response to alleged employee misconduct

-- QTU Information Brochure : Discipline appeals
+- QTU Information Brochure : Discipline provisions and appeals

 As a teacher, it is important to ensure that you do not cross professional boundaries through contact with a student which is improper, or open to being interpreted as improper.
 It is important that you keep this in mind when using any form of electronic social network.
 You must ensure that you do not communicate with students from a private or personal email address or mobile phone.
 Communication with students via departmental email should be for official purposes only.
 You must not use social networks to contact or access present students enrolled in any school or institute.
 If you use internet social networks in your personal time, you must ensure that the content is appropriate and private, and that you restrict access to specific people who are not students.

 While you have the right to conduct activities away from your employment, involvement in work, volunteer activities or family-businesses outside of your teaching duties raises important issues for consideration.
 The department requires all employees to disclose any personal interest that could, or be seen to, influence the performance of duties.
 Disclosure of any possible conflict is required in writing, preferably on the department’s form.
 This includes tutoring and coaching, as well as any involvement in a family business.

 Teaching materials prepared by a teacher in the course of their work for the department belong to the department.